Stev-create/Medical-Cost-Analysis---AutoML-Regression/README.md

 ### AutoML

 AutoML yang saya gunakan Tree-based Pipeline Optimization Tool (TPOT), kemudian dijalankan selama dua puluh menit dan model yang didapat adalah <b>AdaBoostRegressor</b>.
-TPOT bisa dibilang seperti asisten untuk data scientist, seperti yang dikutip dari https://epistasislab.github.io/tpot/using/:
+TPOT bisa dibilang seperti asisten untuk <i>data scientist</i>, seperti yang dikutip dari https://epistasislab.github.io/tpot/using/:

 > TPOT is meant to be an assistant that gives you ideas on how to solve a particular machine learning problem by exploring pipeline configurations that you might have never considered, then leaves the fine-tuning to more constrained parameter tuning techniques such as grid search.